The Personal Touch

 Advisors and Mentorship

 The BCRP strives to provide the best possible educational experience for each and every resident, to foster personal and professional growth, and to encourage the pursuit of individual passions.
 Our program prides itself on carefully guiding residents along their chosen career path in order to help them become leaders in clinical care, research, medical education, quality improvement, advocacy, or other areas of their choosing.
-We take a two-pronged approach, with advising being provided primarily through the five "Chief Families," and mentorship being accomplished primarily through the four Academies discussed elsewhere.
+We take a duel approach, with advising being provided primarily through the five "Chief Families" and mentorship being accomplished primarily through the five Academies discussed elsewhere.

-Each of the Chief Families has between 25-30 residents and is led by a Chief Resident and one or two faculty advisors.
-Several times a year, residents meet individually with their Chief Family leadership to confidentially discuss their rotation feedback and assessments, progress towards individual personal and professional goals, and any issues they may encounter.
-The advisors may also provide guidance on career choices and advocate on behalf of the resident when necessary.
+Each of the Chief Families includes about 30 residents and is led by a Chief Resident and two faculty advisors.
+At least four times per a year, residents meet individually with their Chief Family leadership to discuss rotation feedback and peer and faculty Milestones assessments, progress towards individual personal and professional goals, and any issues they may encounter.
+The advisors often provide guidance on career choices and advocate on behalf of the resident in many forums.

 While mentorship overlaps significantly with advising, the primary focus of mentorship through the Academies is professional development and career planning.
 Indeed, it is a cornerstone of the Academies.
-The Faculty Advisors, affiliated faculty members, and Chief Residents in charge of each Academy create numerous opportunities for residents to identify mentors through networking events, career nights, and research-in-progress events, among others.
+The Faculty Advisors, affiliated faculty members, and Chief Residents who lead each Academy organize specific opportunities for residents to identify mentors through networking events, career nights, and research-in-progress events, among others.
 Residents are encouraged to identify mentors that share their interests, or the Academy leadership may assign a mentor at the resident's request.

-The Housestaff Lounge is a newly-renovated, casual space dedicated to the residents.
-It contains workspaces with computers, printer, and a combination fax/scanner; a Keurig coffee machine with free coffee and tea; a full-size refrigerator and microwave; and a 50-inch HD television with surround sound, DVD player, Xbox and Nintendo Wii.
-Residents use this room to relax, to gather for informal meetings, and for various lunchtime conferences.
+The Housestaff Lounge at Boston Children's Hospital is a newly-renovated, casual space dedicated to BCRP residents.
+It contains workspaces with computers, printer, a fax/scanner and individual mailboxes; a Keurig coffee machine with free coffee and tea; a full-size refrigerator and microwave; and a 50-inch HD television with surround sound, DVD player, Xbox and Nintendo Wii.
+Residents use this room to relax, to gather for informal meetings, and for various morning and lunchtime conferences.